One element in Alberta's initial attack arsenal is the airtanker.

 Alberta owns four CL-215T aircraft: the first came into service in the spring of 1986.
 All four have recently have been converted from piston power plants to turbine power plants.
 These aircraft operate as a single group of four airtankers.

 The Air Tractor 802F is a 1990s single-engine turbine aircraft.
 It has a cruise speed of 296 km/hr and can carry 2955 litres of fire retardant in a constant-flow tank system equipped with two doors.

-Alberta contracts three airtanker-type Air Tractor 802F.
+Alberta contracts four airtanker-type Air Tractor 802F.
 Together, they function as a single airtanker group.
 This type of airtanker can operate from both permanent airtanker bases and from remote airstrips.

 Air Tractor 802F (Amphibious)